Trullelmao/DefunctDictionary/README.md

 The word mokk originates from the word mock and is used when one person is mocking another.

 [Boff] - descriptor/name
-Where the name Boff originates from is unknown but is commonly used as a replacement name.
+The word boff originates from a depressed cat looking at the glass in his hand with the caption "Vodka Boff" which make sputnik laugh inane amounts. it is simply a made up word without meaning.

 [Makker] - descriptor/name
 Makker is often used as a very light mokk towards the other person.